Last updated: January 2022

 - Prof. Brian Priestly – Monash University, Australia

 - Prof. Joanna Putterill – The University of Auckland, New Zealand

 - Dr Sally Symes – Victorian Dept. of Health & Human Services, Australia

-- Dr Mark Tizard – CSIRO Australian Animal Health Laboratory, Australia
+- Dr Mark Tizard – CSIRO Australian Centre for Disease Preparedness Australia